 Professor Higgins' research interests are in attribution theory and person perception.
 Dr. Higgins investigates attributional styles in person perception and in self-perception, and the role of those styles in social, health, and achievement behavior.
 Measurement issues in attributional style research are an ongoing focus.
 Reactions of observers to those in chronic pain is an applied research focus.
-Dr. Higgins is also examining memory effects in spontaneous causal inferences.
+Dr. Higgins is also examining spontaneous causal inferences.
 ResearcherID# C-4522-2012 http://www.researcherid.com/rid/C-4522-2012

 - Causal Attribution